jhallen/joe-editor/docs/man.md

 which local options (including syntax for the highlighter) are applied to each file type.

+### Initialization file loading sequence

+If the path for an initialization file begins with '/' (you can specify this with the include directive), JOE only tries to load it from the absolute path.
+Otherwise, JOE tries to load initialization files (the joerc file and any files included in it, typically ftyperc) from three places:

+* "$HOME/.joerc" - The user's personalized joerc file.

+* "/etc/joe/joerc" - The system's joerc file.
+The exact path is fixed during the build, and is determined by the --sysconfdir configure script option.

+* "*joerc" - Built-in file
+This means JOE searches for the file in a table of files linked in with the JOE binary (they are in the builtins.c file).
+A built-in joerc file is provided so that the editor will run in cases where system's joerc is inaccessible.

+If the system's joerc file is newer than the user's joerc file, JOE will print a warning in the startup log.
+Previous versions of JOE would prompt the user for this case- the idea was that JOE may be unusable with an out of date initialization file.

+### joerc file sections

 The __joerc__ file is broken up into a number of sections:

 * Global options